Cloth Diaper Buying Tips

 1. Sample Before You Buy

 If you’re new to cloth diapering, don’t buy a full stash of one type of diaper.
+Cloth diapers fit like jeans.
 Just because a diaper receives positive reviews or a friend recommended a certain brand doesn’t mean it will perform great for you and your baby.
 Instead learn about the different types of diapers that are out there, and purchase a few to try before deciding on a whole stash.
-I also recommend waiting to buy your full stash until AFTER baby is born.
-That way you can buy more appropriately for your baby.
-For example, if baby has a sensitivity to a certain material, or has chunky legs - these factors will affect the type of diaper you buy.
+I also recommend waiting to buy your full stash until AFTER your baby is born.

 4. Keep It Simple

 Simplify your cloth diaper routine.
 I hear of mamas who spend hours washing diapers because they have complicated wash routines or worse yet, mamas who spend thousands on accessories just to cloth diaper.
 This is hardly necessary.
-In truth, it should take you less than 30 minutes to wash your cloth diapers and there are really only 4 main essential items you need to cloth diaper.
+In truth, you only need diapers, something to hold them in when they're dirty, and something to wash them to get them clean.
+A plastic trashcan and a box of Tide should do the trick!
 Remember, the simpler your cloth diaper routine, the simpler your life will be.